 What can I expect when I ask for PEP?

-The health care provider will discuss filling out a medical history with you.
+The healthcare provider will discuss filling out a medical history with you.
 You will have to answer specific questions about your exposure to HIV, such as time, date, place, and manner of exposure.
 With this information, the specialist will evaluate whether you are eligible to take the pill.

 The doctor will test you for HIV to determine if you are still HIV-negative.
 If it is negative, PEP will be prescribed, and you will be able to buy it.
-Still, if it is positive, it means that the virus has taken the body, then the professional will proceed to establish a treatment plan to control the infection.
+Still, if it is positive, it means that the virus has taken the body, so the professional will proceed to establish a treatment plan to control the infection.

 To establish the complete plan, you will be asked to contact the person who infected you to determine what your HIV status is and what treatment you are currently undergoing.
 This information is essential and may change the primary treatment.

 Your provider may ask you to have additional testing for other Sexually Transmitted Diseases such as hepatitis C and to receive vaccinations for other conditions such as hepatitis A and B. You will also need a pregnancy test to determine if you have HIV.
 You will also need to take a pregnancy test or use emergency contraception.
-The idea is to define a definite plan for you to decrease the risk of exposure in the future.
+The idea is to establish a definite plan for you to decrease the risk of exposure in the future.

 If you receive PEP with insurance or self-pay, the provider will explain how to take it over your lifetime.
 You will be given the prescription and take it as directed.
 If you receive the pill in an emergency room, you may be given the first dose and other pills to cover a few days of treatment.
 Within this time frame, you will need to come up with the money to cover the rest of the process.